 - Jeremiah Axelrod*, Adjunct Assistant Professor of History, Occidental College, and current leader of effort to establish an LA Institute of History and Culture at the Lummis Home

 - Ken Bernstein, Manager, Office of Historic Resources, City of Los Angeles

-- Arturo Chavez*, Chief of Staff, Councilmember Gil Cedillo, Council District 1, and long-time Mt.
+- Arturo Chavez*, Senior Advisor, Councilmember Gil Cedillo, Council District 1, and long-time Mt.
 Washington resident

 - Fernando Delgado, Field Deputy for Los Angeles Communities, Los Angeles County Supervisor Hilda Solis

 - William Deverell*, Professor and Chair of History at USC Dornsife, College of Arts, Letters, and Sciences, and Director of USC Huntington Institute on California and the West

 - Linda Dishman, Executive Director, Los Angeles Conservancy

 - Maren Dougherty*.
 Executive Vice President, Autry Museum of the American West